 Corneal Services at Omni Eye Services in Atlanta, GA

-At Omni Eye Services we have a dedicated corneal specialist, Dr. Rishi Parikh, who is Fellowship Trained in modern corneal techniques.
 Corneal disease can range from the simple to the complex.
 Much of it can be handled by your doctor of optometry.
-In the event that you have a complex problem requiring advanced medical or surgical care, Dr. Parikh and the other anterior segment specialists of Omni, Drs.
-Woodard, Ajamian, and Soltanian, stand ready to serve you.
+In the event that you have a complex problem requiring advanced medical or surgical care you may be referred to Omni’s Cornea & External Disease Specialist, Dr. Priya Patel.

 The cornea is the clear front window of the eye.
 It transmits light to the interior of the eye allowing us to see clearly.
 Corneal diseases can cause clouding and distortion of vision, and eventually blindness.
 There are many types of corneal disease.
 Infections related to contact lenses, abrasions from trauma, and inflammation are common.
 Other conditions include keratoconus, Fuchs’ endothelial dystrophy, and pterygia among many others.

 Symptoms of corneal disease:

 - Infections or inflammation along with corneal abrasions will often cause a feeling that something is in the eye, with sensitivity to light and a foreign body sensation.